handpoint/handpoint.github.io/products.md

     - Increase your addressable market, revenues, and retention
     - Transform your business with a single integration
 tms:
-  title: "Build your ideal point of interaction"
+  title: "Build your ideal customer interaction"
   description: "Make face-to-face payments as seamless as your online journey"
   list:
     - title: "Nextgen Terminals: "